Sailors' superstitions: Good luck deities

+Lucky actions

+English folklore includes many superstitions surrounding hot cross buns.
+If taken on a sea voyage, hot cross buns are said to protect against shipwreck.
+If hung in the galley, they are said to protect against fire and ensure that all breads turn out perfectly.
+The hanging bun is replaced each year.

 It is often considered lucky to touch the collar of a sailor's suit.

+Folklore developed suggesting that possession of a baby's caul would bring its bearer good luck and protect that person from death by drowning.
+Cauls were therefore highly prized by sailors.
+Medieval women often sold them to sailors for large sums of money; a caul was regarded as a valuable talisman.

+According to Pliny the Elder, if a woman was on a ship, and she stripped herself naked, she could lull a storm at sea.

 Mermaids and mermen

 Mermaids usually are considered lucky, but not universally.
 In Trinidad and Tobago, sea-dwelling mer-men "were known to grant a wish, transform mediocrity into genius and confer wealth and power."

 Mermaids appear in British folklore as unlucky omens, both foretelling disaster and provoking it.
 Several variants of the ballad Sir Patrick Spens depict a mermaid speaking to the doomed ships.
 In some versions, she tells them they will never see land again; in others, she claims they are near shore, which they are wise enough to know means the same thing.
 Mermaids can also be a sign of approaching rough weather, and some have been described as monstrous in size, up to 2000 ft.

 Hans Christian Andersen's fairy tale "The Little Mermaid" was published in 1837.
-The story was adapted into a Disney film with a bowdlerized plot.
+The story was adapted into a Disney film.
 In the original version, The Little Mermaid is the youngest daughter of a sea king who lives at the bottom of the sea.
 To pursue a prince with whom she has fallen in love, the mermaid gets a sea witch to give her legs and agrees to give up her tongue in return.
 Though she is found on the beach by the prince, he marries another.
 Told she must stab the prince in the heart to return to her sisters, she can't do it out of love for him.
 She then rises from the ocean and sees ethereal beings around her who explain that mermaids who do good deeds become daughters of the air, and after 300 years of good service they can earn a human soul.
 A world-famous statue of the Little Mermaid, based on Andersen's fairy tale, has been in Copenhagen, Denmark since August 1913, with copies in 13 other locations around the world.

 Sailors would look for mermaid's purses on beaches for signs of mermaids in the area.